Skip to content

 }

 Section titled “6.
-Why “poll + complete” is liberating”
+Why the three-layer design is liberating”

 • Workers are stateless – they can crash or scale horizontally